Spaces of Legendrian cables and Seifert fibered links: Introduction

 A \dfn{Seifert fibered link} is a link in $S^3$ of which the complement is a Seifert fibered space.
 Let $(p,q)$ be a pair of relatively prime integers and $n$ a positive integer.
 There are four types of Seifert fibered links in $S^3$: a torus link $T_{np,nq}$, a Seifert link $S_{np,nq}$, a Seifert-Hopf link $R_{np,nq}$ and a keychain link $H_n$.
 See Figure~\ref{fig:torus},~\ref{fig:Seifert},~\ref{fig:Seifert-Hopf},~\ref{fig:keychain} and for more details, see Section~\ref{sec:lsflink}.
 In this paper, we only consider \em positive \em Seifert fibered links, meaning that $p,q > 0$ (we assume $H_n$ is vacuously positive).

 Legendrian positive Seifert fibered links are special cases of sufficiently positive generalized Legendrian cables.
-For the max-$\tb$ Legendrian positive Seifert fibered links we have a complete description of the contact structure on the complement of this links, which is a Legendrian Seifert fibration over a disk.
+For the max-$\tb$ Legendrian positive Seifert fibered links we have a complete description of the contact structure on the complement, which is a Legendrian Seifert fibration over a disk.
 This allows us to completely describe the homotopy type of the embedding spaces.
 For every $n \geq 1$ we will denote by $\PB_n$ the pure braid group of $n$-strands.
+Recall that $K(G,1)$ denotes an Eilenberg--MacLane space.